Ernest Arushanov: Research

 Collaborators of Laboratory of Semiconductor compounds (from left to right: Ernest Arushanov, Vladimir Pruglo, Liudmila Lukianova, Alexandr Nateprov, Serghei Radautsan (head of the laboratory), Dmitrii Samusi).

 E. Arushanov's scientific interests are extremely diverse, but still the bases of his works are works on the theory of transport phenomena in various semiconductor compounds.
 This is evidenced by his dissertations, PhD and doctorate.

 PhD thesis of E. Arushanov "Investigation of transport properties in single crystals of cadmium antimonide" was written during the work in the laboratories of the Kishinev State University and the Ioffe Physical Technical Institute (Leningrad).
 His doctoral advisor was one of the best professors KSU, lecturer and PhD in Physics and Mathematics, Ivan Andronic.
 One of the official opponents was the future academician of three Academies (New York, Azerbaijan and the International Academy of Ecoenergetics) and well-known scientist in the field of semiconductor physics Maksud Aliev, he also became opponent and for Arushanov's doctoral dissertation ("Transport Phenomena and the band structure of semiconductors A^{2}_{3}B^{5}_{2} and A^{2}B^{5} based on cadmium").
 The second opponent on doctoral thesis was the State Prize of the USSR laureate, Doctor of Physical and Mathematical Sciences Professor Anatolii Regel.

 Ernest Arushanov during the work with intense magnetic fields.

 Doctoral dissertation of Ernest Arushanov began a new research direction in physics and materials science of semiconductors – the growth of single crystals, determination of the band structure, scattering mechanisms of charge carriers and the practical application of semiconductors A^{2}_{3}B^{5}_{2} and A^{2}B^{5} based on cadmium[4].

 During his research EK Arushanov obtained 12 patents, has published three monographs, three reviews and more than 300 scientific articles in various national and international journals, on crystal growth, electrical, optical and magnetic properties of materials for solar energy, thermoelectricity, optoelectronics, spintronics and superconductors.

-At the present time, the main scientific interest of Ernest Konstantinovich is finding new absorbing materials for solar cells, which he does successfully in the Laboratory of Materials and Structures for Solar Energy Conversion.
-However, being a famous scientist in the field of semiconductor compounds properties investigation, Ernest Arushanov is a frequent guest in the laboratories of various countries (including Germany, Spain, France and many others), where he is engaged in completely diverse studies.
+At the present time, the main scientific interest of Ernest Konstantinovich is finding new absorbing materials for solar cells, which he does in the Laboratory of Materials and Structures for Solar Energy Conversion.
+However, being a prominent scientist in the field of semiconductor compounds properties investigation, Ernest Arushanov is a frequent guest in the laboratories of various countries (including Germany, Spain, and France), where he is engaged in a variety of studies.